 Everybody has to pay something towards the cost of medicines.
 This is called the co-payment – it is the difference between the full cost of a medicine and the amount the government pays.

-The maximum co-payment is $38.30 in most cases for general patients and $6.20 for people with an eligible concession card.
+Currently, the maximum you will have to pay is $41.30 in most cases for general patients and $6.60 for people with an eligible concession card.
 These fees change most years.

 Eligible concession cards include: